havok2905/character-editor/README.md

 ## Current Roadmap

-- Creature and Character Images
-- Creature and Character Sheet Iconography
+- Add HTML views and cli command
-- Configurable download locations
-- Configurable json locations
-- Single build command
+- Single export command: export-all
 - Split type system from CLI project into its own repo and add as dependency

 ## ENV